ase-compas/compas-transnetbw-plugins/libs/theme/README.md

 ## How to use

-Use the theme variables in your app (Open SCD will pick them up automatically).
+Use the theme variables in your app (Open SCD will set the colors to these variables).

-Import the styles into *only in development* into `App.svelte`:
+Import the styles *only in development* into `App.svelte`:

 ```ts
 if (import.meta.env.DEV) {